letphil/node-js-intro/exercises/EXERCISES.md

 # Node.js Terminal Exercises

-Here are 20 simple Node.js exercises that students can run in the terminal.
-These exercises are designed to challenge novice programmers without being too difficult, and each should take approximately 5-10 minutes to complete.

 ## Exercise 1: Hello World

 Write a Node.js program that outputs "Hello, World!" to the console.